sdncoder/sdncoder/README.md

 **on network automation**
  _practial approach towards a network engineering CI/CD_

-[network CI/CD](https://github.com/sdncoder/network-ci-cd)
+The CI/CD pipeline should be the only way to deploy network equipment to production.
+The Network CI (continuous integration) can follow that same ,,, [network CI/CD](https://github.com/sdncoder/network-ci-cd)
 _ansible playbooks for network automation_
 * [ansible playbooks](https://github.com/sdncoder/playbooks)